 Make your floor something that each employee must get to know well before working, and always include the floor in your training.

 As for you, get to know its strengths and weaknesses before training your staff.
 Are there dark corners?
 Awkward spaces that make it hard to service?
 Sit in different areas of the restaurant and get to see things as the customer might.

 Sometimes little things make all the difference!
 Take time in training your front-of-house in using any and all restaurant software as well.

 If you can create a standard training system that has servers memorize tables and their respective numbers, switching the floor around should not be too much of an issue.

 While it’s best to avoid too much confusion over this, sometimes events call for change and you will need to adapt accordingly.
-A strong floor plan always comes with a highly trained staff!
+A strong restaurant floor layout always comes with a highly trained staff!

-If you can take the time to identify things like clientele type, locations, time of day, characteristics of your own space, utilize technology and train your staff in its many uses, you will have a solid floor plan.
+If you can take the time to identify things like clientele type, locations, time of day, characteristics of your own space, utilize technology, and train your staff in its many uses, you will have a solid restaurant floor layout.
 Most importantly, you will have control of flow, and therefore more of a handle on incoming revenue!

 Examples and Ideas for Your Restaurant Layout